isomerpages/seab-corp/_issue-1-2025-seablink/Short Term Immersion Programme at SEAB.md

 in Ministry of Education, Headquarters (MOE HQ) whereby we support the operationalisation of broader education policies.
-Prior to this, I was a teacher in schools and had performed the role of a Presiding Examiner and invigilator for the national examinations.
-I chose to do this STIP because I wanted to know more about the processes involved in the running of the national examinations, especially behind-the-scenes processes after observing examinations in school during challenging times like the COVID-19 period.  &nbsp;</p>
+Prior to this, I was a teacher in schools and had performed the role of a Presiding Examiner and invigilator for the National Examinations.
+I chose to do this STIP because I wanted to know more about the processes involved in the running of the National Examinations, especially behind-the-scenes processes after observing examinations in school during challenging times like the COVID-19 period.  &nbsp;</p>
 <p>Being involved in the digitisation and processing of papers was a very